Orphans & Vulnerable Children

 children have lost just their father.

 A Great Need Necessitates a Great Response

 As followers of Christ we are called to care for the vulnerable: the orphan, the widow, those with AIDS, the sex trafficked, and poverty stricken.
-There are an estimated 153 Million orphans in the world today (UNICEF).
-This reality, as well as our biblical mandate to care for those in need, gives cause for action and is the reason Taylor University has created a program to equip students to care for orphans and vulnerable children.
+There are an estimated 153 million orphans in the world today (UNICEF).
+This reality, as well as our biblical mandate to care for those in need, gives cause for action and is the reason Taylor University created a program to equip students to care for orphans and vulnerable children.

 Studying Orphan Care at Taylor University

 Students interested in working with orphans and vulnerable children may elect to pair their major area of study with a certificate or minor in orphan care.
-The program offers the opportunity to pair an orphans and vulnerable children certificate or minor with other areas of study.

 Orphans and Vulnerable Children Courses